EL JEFE

 -

-Juan Espinosa, Crime Reporter, The Pueblo Chieftain -
+Juan Espinosa, Former journalist, The Pueblo Chieftain -

 "In Land of the Penitentes Land of Tradition, Ruben provides an extraordinary insight into